7 signs you need a new B2B CRM solution

 The user interface (UI) and user experience (UX) play a big role in how successful a technology product can be.
 Your CRM should be easy to navigate, with clear labels, fields and logical steps.
 This will make your day-to-day activities easier, less time-consuming, and you and your team will be far more productive.
 There’s nothing worse than a system that’s meant to make your life easier, actually making it ten times harder.

-3. Your salespeople aren’t using it
+3. Your marketing and sales teams aren’t using it

 4. You’ve too many data silos